-Starting fall 2020, SCIJ will be partnering with the Center for Human Rights and Humanitarian Studies at Brown University which means you can get trained to provide legal services to asylum seekers and organize for immigrant justice.This program is open to all Brown University undergraduate students and SCIJ strongly encourages first-years and students with direct connections to immigration to apply.
+The Student Clinic for Immigrant Justice (SCIJ) partners with the Center for Human Rights and Humanitarian Studies at Brown University to train students to provide legal services to asylum seekers and organize for immigrant justice.This program is open to Brown University undergraduate students and SCIJ strongly encourages first-years and students with direct connections to immigration to apply.
 While the application window has closed for the 2021-2022 cohort, please reach out to our SCIJ Campus Organizer Natalia Ibarra (firstname.lastname@example.org) to learn about other ways to get involved!
 Learn More >

 CHRHS strives to fuse education and research to on-the-ground action by connecting students with experts through internships at top humanitarian and human rights organizations.
 Each year, qualified students are invited to apply for internships with one of our pre-identified partner organizations.
 Selected candidates will be given a fellowship award to help cover associated living expenses during the internship.
 The amount of the award will be tiered based on whether the internship is remote based or in-person.
 These curated internships are carefully crafted with our partners so as to provide Brown students with valuable hands-on experience and working knowledge of humanitarian and human rights issues and best practices.
 The funds available for these opportunities are made possible through generous support from the Hearst Foundation.

 The Refugee Dream Center is a post resettlement refugee agency located Providence, RI.
 It offers services targeting gaps within the refugee community by ensuring continuation of services in their efforts towards self-sufficiency and integration.
 The Refugee Dream Center does referrals, social level assistance, and skills development such as English language education for adults, health promotion and cultural orientation, youth mentoring, and case management.
 In addition, the Refugee Dream Center is a strong advocacy agency for the rights of refugees.